A combined computational and experimental study of nitrilimines generated from 2,5-substituted tetrazoles

 Abstract

-Nitrilimines are a useful chemical intermediate for the synthesis of a variety of nitrogen heterocycles for use in pharmaceuticals, energetics, and other energy storage applications.
-The limitations of this intermediate are explored here with a paired experimental and computational study into the viable substituents for its generation from 2,5-substituted tetrazoles.
-Nitrilimines generated via the loss of nitrogen gas from these tetrazoles are possible with almost any substitution at the 5-position, with electron withdrawing groups aiding in formation.
+Nitrilimines are useful chemical intermediates for the synthesis of a variety of nitrogen heterocycles for use in pharmaceuticals, energetics, and other energy storage applications.
+The limitations of these intermediates are explored here with a paired experimental and computational study into the viable substituents for their generation from 2,5-substituted tetrazoles.
+Nitrilimines generated via the loss of nitrogen gas from these tetrazoles are accessible with almost any substitution at the 5-position, with electron withdrawing groups aiding in their formation.
 The lack of an aryl or heteroaryl substituent at the 2-position of the tetrazole prevented nitrilimine formation in all experiments, an observation that was supported by computation.

 Please wait while we load your content...